 If you are inspired by the interface between physical systems (be they electronic, biological or optical) and signal processing and computation, then our lab is a good fit for you.
-Interdisciplinary work is very fulfilling and interesting, but it also requires more personal focus and drive in a researcher, since the work itself is inherently less focused.
+Interdisciplinary work is very fulfilling and interesting, but it also requires more personal focus and a drive in a researcher since the work itself is inherently less focused.

 Therefore, we are always looking for individuals who show academic excellence, but also maturity, passion, work ethic, and initiative.
-I can teach a student many things, but initiative is not one of them!
-However, please do not directly contact me about admissions to Cornell ECE until you have formally applied to the program: I receive dozens of emails about his, and am simply not able to respond to them all.
+I can teach a student many things, but the initiative is not one of them!
+However, please do not directly contact me about admissions to Cornell ECE until you have formally applied to the program: I receive dozens of emails about this, and am simply not able to respond to them all.

 We typically have 4-5 M.Eng. students doing their projects in our group, from circuit design to signal processing, to system design and testing.
-If you are interested in doing a significant design project in our lab, contact us before the fall semester starts: once classes start really ramping up, it is much harder to get a project going, and things tend to get delayed into a horrible push at the end.
+If you are interested in doing a significant design project in our lab, contact us before the Fall semester starts: Once classes start really ramping up, it is much harder to get a project going, and things tend to get delayed into a horrible push at the end.
 This also gives us a chance to do a short “trial project” to make sure there is a good fit.
-If you show up looking for a project the last day before the deadline, we will not be inclined to take you on.
+If you show up looking for a project on the last day before the deadline, we will not be inclined to take you on.

-We typically have several undergraduate researchers in the lab, and it can be an extremely rewarding experience, but it requires significant commitment in terms of time and energy.
+We typically have several undergraduate researchers in the lab, and it can be an extremely rewarding experience, but it requires a significant commitment in terms of time and energy.
 If you are interested in doing research in our lab, please contact us early.
 There should be at least a reasonable chance of your working with us for a full year or more: really worthwhile research takes that long, at least.